Why is it difficult sometimes to maintain trading motivation?

 Have realistic expectations from your trades

-When entering a financial market, beginner traders often start off with a misconception that financial trading is the quickest way to earn a small fortune.
+When entering a financial market, beginner traders typically start off with a misconception that financial trading is the quickest way to earn a small fortune.
 They have heard stories about successful traders and how they managed to distinguish themselves in the industry, which leads them to unrealistic expectations.

 Unfortunately, trading isn’t the type of activity that promises to make someone super-rich in a short period of time.
 In fact, statistics show that the average trader is set to lose when trading Forex, stocks, or other securities.

 So, judging from all that, it is pretty easy to lose motivation for Forex trading and resort to despair, thinking that you are never going to make it as a successful trader.
 However, it is always important to realize that financial trading can hardly bring a small fortune in a short amount of time.
 Instead, it is a field that rewards patient traders.
-Therefore, keeping in mind that
+Therefore, keeping in mind that small and consistent payouts are what make traders successful will help you maintain motivation during trading.

 Take time-outs every once in a while